cljsrn/cljsrn-org/src/index.md

 ### Boot-React-Native

 [boot-react-native](https://github.com/mjmeintjes/boot-react-native) uses similar JavaScript techniques for hooking into the React Native packager and providing a REPL, except packaged for [boot](http://boot-clj.com/).
-It's on an older version of react-native (0.20 vs 0.27) and less actively developed, but does have some cool features such as combining the React Native packager's console output with ClojureScript compiler's.
+It's on an older version of React Native, and less actively developed, but does have some cool features such as combining the React Native packager's console output with ClojureScript compiler's.
 It's also a bit more lightweight than Re-Natal.

 ### Natal